galmouzni/Shweta_et_al_2023/README.md

 > ### Evaluate the level of transcripts which are not cleaved in 3' of the SL
 >
-> `Scripts/analysis_of_clived-unclived_replicative_histone_mRNA_Retriever.sh` count the number of transcript fragments cover a 49nt region that end at the HDE of each replicative histone gene.
+> `Scripts/analysis_of_clived-unclived_replicative_histone_mRNA_Retriever.sh` count the number of transcript fragments that cover a 49nt region which end at the HDE of each replicative histone gene.
 >
-> `Scripts/analysis_of_clived-unclived_replicative_histone_mRNA_Retriever.r` normalize the counts and build plots for Fig4b left.
-DESeq2 data were generated with `Scripts/DEG_analysis_ASF1only.r`
+> `Scripts/analysis_of_clived-unclived_replicative_histone_mRNA_Retriever.r` normalize the counts and build plots for Fig4b left and SuppFig4a.
+DESeq2 data were generated with `Scripts/expression_analysis.r`

 > ### Evaluate level of poly-adenylated transcripts